 Through both experiential education and social programming, we foster growth in the Jewish community and lasting friendships.
 Participating in a youth group is one of the key indicators of an active Jewish life through adulthood.
 While we know kids and teens today are involved in a variety of activities and programs across the Chicago area, we are committed to providing meaningful experiences for children of all ages.
 For information regarding these programs, please contact Sarah Topal, Director of Youth & Family Engagement at firstname.lastname@example.org.

-eth El At North Suburban Synagogue.
+Beth El At North Suburban Synagogue.
 We run three youth groups for children in grades 2-12, as well as our Beth El Sisterhood College Connection program.
 Youth can be drawn to Judaism in many different ways and we strive to help them create their own Jewish identity in an informal environment.
-You do not have to be registered for the schools above or even a NSS Beth El member to be a part of BEANS.

 USY Chaverim (2nd-5th)

 USY Chaverim is our youth group for kids in grades 2-5 and include programming such as Day Off events, art programs, silent discos, movie nights and and much more.